tom-englert/RoslynAnalyzerCookbook/README.md

 ## Use case #2

-This use case is to suppress warnings from the nullable extended analyzer to document the usage of the null forgiving symbol when used in a proertiy with the `init` keyword.
+In the project the [Nullable.Extended.Analyzer](https://github.com/tom-englert/Nullable.Extended) is used to force documentation of the usage of the null forgiving symbol.

+Since it's a standard pattern to initialize an init-only property with `default!`, no extra documentation is needed and the warning should be suppressed.

 ### Add the scaffold for the suppression analyzer